Morket/HMVCBundle/README.md

 ----------------------------------
 The HMVCBundle uses Symfony's normal Request handling flow to make internal calls.
 It returns the returned data from the Controller and makes it available elsewhere.
 It's quite simular to Symfony's forward method, but without the whole HTML/JSON/XML rendering process.
-Currently using the HMVC trait adds one method to controllers:
+Currently using the HMVC trait (PHP 5.4+) adds one method to controllers:
 ``` php
 $this->call($route, $attributes = array(), $data = array(), $query = array(), $rawResponse = false)
 ```